envato/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 4.0.3 =
+* New features in this release:
+	* Added versioning to the options array, to allow for easy addition of options.
+	* Added an option to enable comment form tracking (as this loads jQuery), defaults to on.
+* Bugs fixed:
+	* If you upgraded from before 4.0 to 4.0.2 you might have an empty value for ignore_userlevel in some edge cases, this is now fixed.
+	* Custom search engines were loaded after trackPageview, this was wrong as shown [by these docs](http://code.google.com/intl/sr/apis/analytics/docs/tracking/asyncMigrationExamples.html#SearchEngines), now fixed.

 = 4.0.2 =
 * Old settings from versions below 4.0 are now properly sanitized and inherited (slaps forehead about simplicity of fix).